 The Tenakh provides details of G-d’s plan for the world and of G-d’s relationship with humanity.

 – Talmud Moses received both the Written Torah, and the Oral Torah – the Talmud, direct from G-d.
-The Talmud (Oral Torah) has developed and grown over time through the work of the Rabbis who have added discussions to it over time offering further explanations of what it contains.
+The Talmud (Oral Torah) has developed and grown through the work of the Rabbis who have added discussions to it over time offering further explanations of what it contains.
 All Jews recognise the authority of the Torah though there may be disagreement over the status accorded to the Talmud.

 Rabbi Judah the Prince lived about 1700 years ago.
 Until this time the Oral Torah had been passed on by word of mouth.
 However, the continuing persecution of the Jews meant that people began to fear that it might be lost.
 Rabbi Judah wrote down the outline of Oral Torah in the Mishnah.

 The Mishnah has 62 divisions (Mesechtos) which provide the background for every subject of Halakha or Jewish law found in the Oral Torah.
 Each division is a collection of about 50 to 100 Mishnayos.
 The 62 are divided into six sedarim or orders: